 Any material submitted with this application, including plans and personal information, will be made available for public viewing, including electronically, and copies may be made for interested parties for the purpose of enabling consideration and review as part of a planning process under the Planning and Environment Act 1987.
-See MORE INFORMATION at the end of this form to read our privacy statement.
-If you have any questions, please contact Council's Planning Department.
+If you have any questions, please contact Council's planning department.

-A Questions marked with an asterisk (\) must be completed.
+A Questions marked with an asterisk () must be completed.